santoshreddy254/easy_augment/README.md

 11) Folder name \textbf{augmented} in selected save path will have artificial images.

 Steps after selecting Have annotations

 12) Select the location of images and corresponding annotations

 13) Select save path

 14) Select labels.txt file path

 15) Follow the steps from Step 9

 ## Release History
+* 1.0.2
+    * Fixed bugs with augmeting data with labelme data.
+* 1.0.1
+    * Released on pypi.
 * 1.0.0
-    * First release for crowd testing
+    * First release for crowd testing.

 ## Contributors
 * Santosh Muthireddy              – https://github.com/santoshreddy254